Why don’t some people fight for child custody in some divorce or child custody cases?

 - If you run out of money.
 You can’t fight for custody if you can’t make a good case, and often you cannot make a good case without a good lawyer, and few, if any, good family lawyers are free.
 I’ve seen parents try to fight for custody without being represented by a lawyer.
 Some succeed, but they are the rare exception.
 It’s not fair, but it is reality.
 And custody fights include more than just your lawyer fees.
 Usually there is a “custody evaluator” appointed that one or both parents have to pay for.
 Often a lawyer is appointed to represent the children.
 Psychological evaluations may be ordered as well, and at the parents’ expense.

 - If the judge is biased.
-There could be many reasons for the bias, but the reasons don’t really matter if you’re on the wrong end of the bias itself.
-A judge can (and many do) discriminate on the basis of sex, sexual orientation, race, nationality, and religion to name some of the top biases.
-Few of these kinds of judges are stupid enough to publish their biases (if they were, they wouldn’t last long on the bench), so they come up with other plausible-sounding bases for custody awards that don’t reveal the bias.
-What’s the point in fighting against bias that you can’t prove and that your judge won’t acknowledge?
+There could be many reasons for the bias (overt or subconscious), but the reasons don’t really matter if you’re on the wrong end of the bias itself.
+A judge can (and some do) discriminate on the basis of sex, sexual orientation, race, nationality, and religion to name some of the top biases.
+There is no point in fighting against bias that you can’t prove and that your judge won’t acknowledge.

 Utah Family Law, LC | divorceutah.com | 801-466-9277